RoryBarnes/HZTideHeat/README.md

 - **Source code**       [vplanet](https://github.com/VirtualPlanetaryLaboratory/vplanet>)

-This example calculates the surface energy flux on a terrestrial exoplanet that is tidally locked and has an eccentricity of 0.05.
+This example calculates the surface energy flux on a 1 Earth-mass, 1 Earth-radius terrestrial exoplanet that is tidally locked and has a tidal Q of 12 and an eccentricity of 0.05.
 It requires `vplanet` and it supporting software packages `vspace` (part of `vplanet`) and [vplot](https://github.com/VirtualPlanetaryLaboratory/vplot).